-NXP, the NXP logo, Freescale, and the Freescale logo are trademarks of NXP B.V.
+NXP, the NXP logo, Freescale, the Freescale logo, Layerscape, and QorlQ are trademarks of NXP B.V.
+Arm and Cortex are the registered trademarks of Arm Limited (or its subsidiaries) in the EU and/or elsewhere.
 All other product or service names are the property of their respective owners.
 All rights reserved.